 An EDI Solution for integrating Wayfair

-If you are reading this article, then you are likely interested in an EDI (Electronic Data Interchange) integration with Wayfair to simplify the flow of electronic documents coming from and going into Wayfair.
+If you are reading this article, then you are likely interested in a Wayfair EDI integration to simplify the flow of electronic documents coming from and going into Wayfair.
 Logicbroker offers a REST API interface, commerceapi.io, as an alternative to traditional EDI.

 To get started, you will need to have a Wayfair supplier extranet account.
 Navigate to the Help Center and submit an Inventory and EDI Set-Up ticket.
 An EDI Data Integration Team member will reach out to you with a warm introduction.
 Once received, you can copy your dedicated Logicbroker client delivery representative in your response.
 Logicbroker will complete the test process on your behalf, copying you in all subsequent communications.
 When testing is complete, we will need you to green-light Wayfair to go live with the successfully tested connection.

 To submit a ticket, go to the homepage and click the submit ticket button on the left.
 Please fill in all of the required information.